To the heart of Tamerlane`s empire

 Tour price does not include:

-• Entrance fees to the monuments and museums listed in the tour program (can be paid on the spot - about 70 USD/per person for the whole tour).
+• Entrance fees to the monuments and museums listed above (can be paid on the spot - about 80 USD/per person for the whole tour);

 • Tips and gratitudes.